May 14, 2019 MC No Comments on Animation Showreels: Dos and Don’ts

 So you’ve painstakingly accomplished various animation projects, arming you with a fantastic portfolio that all you need to do is to flaunt to potential, even your dream, employer.
 Easy?
 It can be if you know what and what not to do.

 You are, first and foremost, selling your work and that requires a fair amount of great marketing, so to speak.
 When it comes to this trade, in particular, it comes in the form of animation showreels.
 You are highlighting your best work as much as you can under a limited timeframe.
 So how do you do it?
-Allison Rutland from the renowned Pixar film studio shares the elements that make an effective and an eye-catching animation showreel.
+Allison Rutland from the renowned Pixar film studio shares the elements that make an effective and eye-catching showreel.

 - Show your BEST work – combine animation from your personal tests and studio work